Maestra of Mezcal

 For Rosalinda Mendoza, Mocel Mezcal represents the purest distillation of family and heritage

 Latinx culture has been influencing the global culinary scene for some time.
-In the United States, it is now common to see citrus-curated seafood, spiced fruit and Mexican beer on the menu.
+In the United States, it is now common to see ancient Latin grains, citrus-curated seafood and spicy cocktails on the menu.
 Sales of salsa have eclipsed ketchup.

 But the concept of farm-to-table that is integral in Latin American cuisine has also made a big comeback in the US.
 Conscious consumers want products they can trace and connect with.